These are devices exposed in Ironclad regardless of target system when present, with standardized interfaces.

 not block when waiting for new entropy.

-allows for writing as well, which will take random data for
+random allows for writing as well, which will take random data for

 mixing into the kernel’s entropy pools.